 Kids of all ages will enjoy collecting pine cones to create Pine Cone Spiders for Halloween.
-This creepy-cute nature craft is perfect for home, school, or camp.
+This creepy-cute nature craft is perfect for home, school, community programs, and camp.

 We have a SUPER CREEPY HUGE spider living outside our family room window.
 My boys have been fascinated as they’ve watched it wrap insects, eat, and move around its web.
 They’ve named it “Spooky” and have asked if they can “keep him.”